awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

 1. \(Optional\) Select **Defer dynamic changes until reboot** to have the changes applied to clusters after their next reboot\.
 **Note**
 Some changes require a cluster reboot regardless of this setting\.
-For more information, see [WLM Dynamic and Static Properties](workload-mgmt-config.md#wlm-dynamic-and-static-properties)\.
+For more information, see [WLM dynamic and static properties](workload-mgmt-config.md#wlm-dynamic-and-static-properties)\.

 1. Choose **Save**\.

-## Creating or Modifying a Query Monitoring Rule Using the Console<a name="parameter-group-modify-qmr-console"></a>
+## Creating or modifying a query monitoring rule using the console<a name="parameter-group-modify-qmr-console"></a>

 You can use the Amazon Redshift console to create and modify WLM query monitoring rules\.
 Query monitoring rules are part of the WLM configuration parameter for a parameter group\.
-For more information, see [WLM Query Monitoring Rules](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-query-monitoring-rules.html)\.
+For more information, see [WLM query monitoring rules](https://docs.aws.amazon.com/redshift/latest/dg/cm-c-wlm-query-monitoring-rules.html)\.

 When you create a rule, you define the rule name, one or more predicates, and an action\.

 When you save WLM configuration that includes a rule, you can view the JSON code for the rule definition as part of the JSON for the WLM configuration parameter\.

 **Note**
 A new console is available for Amazon Redshift\.
-Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
-The **New Console** instructions are open by default\.
+Choose either the **New console** or the **Original console** instructions based on the console that you are using\.
+The **New console** instructions are open by default\.

-### New Console<a name="parameter-group-qmr-rules"></a>
+### New console<a name="parameter-group-qmr-rules"></a>

 **To create a query monitoring rule**